Iasa-Global/btabok/pages/competency_model/pras.md

 | | -   Know the CAP Theorem.
 Be able to choose 2 of the 3 in CAP
 | | -   Be able to use instruments and tools to detect DoS
 | | -   Be able to identify and document scenarios and use cases that negatively impact PRAS.
-| **CITA -- Specialist** | -   Be able to design a system that is easily measurable and has built in ways to assist troubleshooting, e.g. logging, instrumentation, etc.
+| **CITA -- Professional** | -   Be able to design a system that is easily measurable and has built in ways to assist troubleshooting, e.g. logging, instrumentation, etc.
 | | -   Be able to engage the proper stakeholders and explain to them the trade-offs required when choosing a higher priority for a Quality Attribute over other QAs.
 | | -   Be able to design systems that prevent and minimize DoS.
 | | -   Understands Business Continuity Planning (BCP)